HDR Blending Complete Guide

 - Window pull — Use luminosity masks to blend the underexposed exterior view into the main interior

-- Colour correction — Remove colour casts, set correct white balance, and match the warmth of different light sources
+- Color correction — Remove color casts, set correct white balance, and match the warmth of different light sources

 - Final adjustments — Sharpening, noise reduction, perspective correction, and export